Rio Tinto to drop 1 billion euro Portugal project: sources

 "The potential is still there and we have others interested: big mining companies from Brazil, China, Canada and South Korea," the source said.

-(Reporting by Filipa Cunha Lima and Clara Ferreira Marques; Additional reporting by Sonali Paul in MELBOURNE; Writing by Daniel Alvarenga; Editing by Elaine Hardcastle and Tim Dobbyn)
+(Reporting by Filipa Cunha Lima and Clara Ferreira Marques; Writing by Daniel Alvarenga; Editing by Elaine Hardcastle)